 The ideas presented here are based on my experiences living for more than a decade with type 2 diabetes.
 This, along with my interest in healthcare tech and public policy, shape my own unique perspective.
 My hope is that sharing these thoughts and ideas will help readers make sense of health and healthcare, whether or not they live with a chronic illness.

 A few months after my diagnosis I started this blog in an attempt to make sense of life with diabetes and the challenges I face.

-As is so often the case, the first thing I focused on was food and eating as a way to manage diabetes.
+As is so often the case with a type 2 diabetes diagnosis, the first thing I focused on was food and eating.
 Since then my interests have moved toward more systemic concerns.
-This blog reflects that journey from my earliest foodie writings to my current interest in how med tech is bringing change to healthcare and where US health policy is headed.
+This blog reflects that journey from my earliest foodie writings to my current interest in how healthcare tech improves and healthcare policy impacts people’s quality of life .

 About me: Corinna

 At the beginning of 2009 my life changed.
 That was when I was diagnosed with type 2 diabetes.

 Truth be told I had been ignoring my health for a while.
 Like so many people I was too busy.
 Busy with family.
 Busy with work.
 Busy with everyday life and its stresses.

 I explained away all the classic symptoms I was experiencing (being thirsty, peeing a lot, feeling fatigued) as stress, Still I had many of the classic risk factors (being overweight and sedentary, having close family members with diabetes, being Latina, and middle aged).
 Some would say it was just a matter of time.
 And my time was up.

 When I was diagnosed my A1C level was over 13%!
 My doctor looked at me with that “Why are you walking around and not in a diabetic coma?” kind of look.